agarcia967/CleanBrowsing/README.md

   * Block third-party cookies

 To install in Brave:
-1. Click on the "CleanFandom.txt" in this repository.
+1. Click on the "*.txt" file in this repository for whichever site you want to clean up.
 2. Click on the "raw" button on the far right.
 3. Copy the address from from this new plain text GitHub page.
 4. Enter "brave://settings/shields/filters" into your address bar.